• Home

 I called in the help of my electrical expert (my husband, Stephen).
 He replaced all five old electrical outlets with tamper-proof/child-safe outlets now required by code in our area.
 We decided to replace them room by room as I renovate.

-He also moved two outlets, one stud over to accommodate the planned built-ins and conceal cables in one of the cabinets.
+He also moved two outlets, one stud over to accommodate the planned built-ins and to conceal the cables in one of the cabinets.

 Before we finished our basement, Stephen studied the building and electrical code.
 That, combined with his previous knowledge and experience with electrical work, meant he could do all the electrical work in the basement.
 He passed all inspections and was also complimented on his neat work.